Two simple ways to scalp the markets

 Trading without distractions

-It should be obvious by now that successful scalping strategies rely on traders playing close attention to short-term signals and price action.
-The trader will probably focus on just a few instruments, with which they will become intimately acquainted.
-But it's impossible to focus that intently for more than a few hours at any one time without taking a break.
-That means that scalpers need to maximise the returns they make when they are active and alert.
+Successful scalping strategies rely on traders being able to pay close attention to short-term signals and price action.
+The trader will probably focus on just a few instruments, with which they will become very familar.
+However, it's impossible for most of us to focus like this for more than a few hours at any one time without taking a break.
+So you’ll need to maximise the returns when you’re active and alert.